 Estimate robot cycle time, throughput per minute, throughput per hour, and shift output using travel distance, robot speed, dwell time, payload, blend settings, and robot preset assumptions.

-Estimate robot cycle time for pick-and-place style motion using travel distance, robot speed, payload, dwell time, and motion settings.
+Estimate robot cycle time for pick-and-place style motion using travel distance, robot speed, payload, dwell time, blend settings, acceleration profile, and robot preset assumptions.

 This calculator is useful for early robot feasibility studies, throughput estimates, and automation concept design for handling, assembly, transfer, packaging, and machine tending applications.